wfinn/foodle/README.md

 **Accounts**

 When a user makes her first vote, her name will be tied to a secret cookie.
-Deleting the Cookie will result in losing the account.
+Deleting the cookie will result in losing the account.

-## TODO
+## TODO (no order)
-- only allow safe chars in group names
+- find a better word than group
 - nicer errors
+- landing page
 - confirm use of cookies and storage of data
 - locks on the .json files
 - character whitelist for names
+- https support